hall-jm/theseus/docs/adrs/ADR-0001-style-guide.md

 - **ADR-TEMPLATE-703 (E)**: template participates in link graph (`extends` or `supersedes` non-null).
 - **ADR-TEMPLATE-704 (W)**: RFC-2119 keyword outside code fences/inline code in template.
 - **ADR-TEMPLATE-705 (W)**: template does not mirror canonical section order of `template_of` (same keys, same order).
+- TOADD: **ADR-TEMPLATE-706 (W)**: content formatting matches documented format.
+(2025-09-21)
+  - Example: ## Decision is explicitly a one-liner following the format of: "Because <long-range driver>, we choose <strategic direction> so that <north star>."
+  - In the validator and/or pytest for this rule, we can capture additional insights as to what this rule will cover **OR** which sections are explicitly ignored for now.
+  - Expectation for this rule is:
+    - Make decisions **atomic, auditable, and reversible**.
+    - Keep docs **human-skim friendly** and **machine-readable** (LLMs, linters).

 Notes: